-Find out how you can let the world know about the services you offer and attract new clients without running afoul of Supreme Court Rules.
-WL informed consent under SCR 20:1.7(b) is not an option to resolve any GAL conflict.
-The black letter of SCR 20:1.7(b) (4) requires informed consent in writing signed by the client, which is not possible to obtain from the best interests of a ward.
+One option would be to assume that informed consent under SCR 20:1.7(b) is not an option to resolve any GAL conflict.
+The black letter of SCR 20:1.7(b)(4) requires informed consent in writing signed by the client, which is not possible to obtain from the best interests of a ward.
 This option would avoid rule interpretation problems but would be costly and impractical in areas with fewer lawyers.
-There is also no clear reason to believe it would improve the process or outcome of the matter to require withdrawal of a GAL from a matter when faced with any conflict.
+There is also no clear reason to believe it would improve the process or final outcome of the matter to require withdrawal of a GAL from a matter when faced with any conflict.